DataDog/integrations-core/docs/dev/agent_integration.md

 - [Docker][4] to run the full test suite.
 - The git [command-line][5] or [GitHub desktop client][19].

-You can list an Agent integration for a price in the Datadog Marketplace, or list it out-of-the-box on the Integrations page.
+**To get started, select either tab below for instructions on building an out-of-the-box Agent-based integration or an Agent-based integration on the Marketplace.**

 {{< tabs >}}
-{{% tab "Build Marketplace Integrations" %}}
+{{% tab "Build a Marketplace Integration" %}}
 ## Set up a directory and clone the Marketplace repository

 Set up a directory: